stm32duino/Arduino_Tools/src/genpinmap/README.md

 # genpinmap

-By default,this script is able to generate `PeripheralPins.c` for all xml files description available in [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html) directory defined in `config.json`.
+By default,this script is able to generate `PeripheralPins.c` and `PinNamesVar.h` for all xml files description available in [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html) directory defined in `config.json`.

 After file generation, review them carefully and please report any issue